Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier

-Afetr the determination of NV-HV pairs, in this subsection, we formulate the subproblem to jointly optimize task offloading decision, V2V transmission delay and computation resource allocation.
-The objective is to minimize the weighted sum energy consumption of vehicles while ensuring the delay requirements of NVs' application tasks can be met.
-The optimization problem $\mathcal{P}_1$ of Tier-1 is formulated as follows.
+After determining the RV-SV matching, in this subsection, we formulate the problem in the Vehicle Tier to jointly optimize V2V task offloading decision, transmission delay, and computation resource allocation.
+The objective is to minimize the energy consumption of vehicles while ensuring the delay requirements of RVs' application tasks.
+The optimization problem $\mathcal{P}_1$ of Tier-1 is formulated as

-$\mathcal{P}_1:$ Collaborative computation of vehicles
+$\mathcal{P}_1:$ \textbf{Collaborative Computation of Vehicles}

-In the objective function, the first two terms are the V2V data transmission energy and the computation energy of the first $m_h-1$ subtasks consumed by each NV, respectively.
-HV's energy consumption for computing the remaining subtasks is represented by the last term.
-The $w_n$ and $w_h$ are the weights of NV$_n$ and HV$_h$, respectively.
-Note that not all NVs can be matched in the Vehicle Tier.
-Therefore, we use the index $n$ of HV to correspond to each NV-HV pair.
+In the objective function, the first two parts are the V2V data transmission energy and the computation energy for the first $m_s^n-1$ subtasks consumed by each RV, respectively, while the third part contains the computation energy of each SV for processing remaining subtasks. $w_n$ and $w_s$ are the weights of RV$_n$ and SV$_s$, respectively.
+Since not all RVs can be successfully matched in the Vehicle Tier, each RV–SV pair is indexed by the corresponding SV.
+Regarding the optimization variables, set $\mathbf{m_s^n}=\{m_s^n|s \in \mathcal{S}\}$ encompasses the offloading decisions for RVs, $\mathbf{\tau_{n,s}}=\{\tau_{n,s}| s \in \mathcal{S}\}$ contains the V2V transmission delays, and $\mathbf{f_m^V} = \left\{ f_m^n|m=1,...,m_s^n-1 \right\} \cup \left\{f_m^s|m=m_s^n,...,M^n \right\}$, $\forall s \in \mathcal{S}$ includes the computing resources allocated by the two types of vehicles to each subtask.
+As for the constraints, (8a) limits the range of each $m_s^n$ and (8b) guarantees the total execution delay of each application task does not exceed its requirement.
+(8c) ensures the nonnegativity of transmission delay.
+The computing resources allocated by the two types of vehicles to each subtask should not be greater than their respective capacities are guaranteed by (8d) and (8e).